INTRODUCTION

 j) USING LIKE:-

-This will be used to search through the rows of database column based on the pattern you specify.
+will be used to search through the rows of database column based on the pattern

 syntax: select * from <table_name> where <col> like <pattern>;